s22-tech/Yourls-Popular-Links/README.md

 # Yourls Popular Links

 * The plugin only works for Yourls 1.7+.
-Download plugin15.php if you need it for Yourls 1.5-1 and below.

-The plugin shows and admin page of the most popular links created in 1,30,365, and 1000 days on a YOURLS site
+The plugin shows an admin page with the most popular links created in 1, 30, 365, and 1000 days on a YOURLS site.

-Download plugin.php, save as plugin.php and upload to YOURLS_DIRECTORY/user/plugins/popular-links
+Download plugin.php, save as plugin.php, and upload to YOURLS_DIRECTORY/user/plugins/popular-links/

 IMPORTANT:  Make sure to remove/overwrite the old version of Popular Links if you have it on your server.